saoudrizwan/Piano/README.md

   • <a href="#credits">Credits</a>
 </p>

-Piano is a **delightful** and **easy-to-use** wrapper around the `AVAudioServices` and `UIHapticFeedback` classes, leveraging the full capabilities of the **Taptic Engine**, while following strict Apple guidelines to **preserve battery life**.
+Piano is a **delightful** and **easy-to-use** wrapper around the `AVFoundation` and `UIHapticFeedback` classes, leveraging the full capabilities of the **Taptic Engine**, while following strict Apple guidelines to **preserve battery life**.
 Ultimately, Piano allows you, the composer, to conduct masterful symphonies of sounds and vibrations, and create a more immersive, usable and meaningful user experience in your app or game.

 ## Compatibility

 Piano requires **iOS 10+** and is compatible with **Swift 4** projects.
-Therefore you must use Xcode 9 when working with Piano.

 ## Installation